Jiheeyu/Yu_J_SASS_build/README.md

 ># Jiheui Yu's SASS build Project & Dynamic AJAX

->> This is about *SASS build project*.
-Here are all about this project.
+>> This is about *SASS build project* & *Dynamuc AJAX*.

+## Steps

- Rewrite some of the CSS for the course home page (supplied) as SASS.
+*First step* : Rewrite some of the CSS for the course home page (supplied) as SASS.
 Use the SASS language to create modules that compile into a production-ready CSS file

+*Second step* : Create an AJAX request for the JSON file using the Fetch API or the XHTTP object.
+Use that application state to build out your application’s view (the course home page)

-## Getting Started
+### Getting Started
-This is a basic HTML / SASS / build.
+This is a basic HTML / SASS / build / JS.

-## Prerequisites
+### Prerequisites

 An editor (VScode, etc..), github

-## Authors
+### Authors
 1. Jiheui (Jihee) - A designer and developer

-## License
+### License